Overview

 - And much more…

 All our endpoints documented in our API reference can be accessed through the Chift MCP server.
+The tools available to you depend on the scopes granted during authentication — you will only see tools for the verticals and operations you have been authorized for.

-Advanced Configuration
+Advanced configuration

 For local installations, you can customize which operations are available for each domain.
 By default, all operations are enabled for all domains: